See also: Sami Al-Arian Palestinian Islamic Jihad

-In addition to Al-Arian, key officials of the nascent WISE included: (a) its managing editor of periodicals and publications, Mazen al Najjar, who also served on PIJ's governing board; (b) senior research fellow Khalil Shikaki, the brother of PIJ co-founder Fathi Shikaki; (c) acting director Ramadan Abdullah Shallah, who went on to become PIJ’s Secretary General in the mid-1990s; (d) research assistant Tarik Hamdi, who in May 1998 met with Osama bin Laden in Afghanistan, where he gave the al-Qaeda leader a battery pack for the very same satellite phone that bin Laden would use to orchestrate the deadly U.S. embassy bombings in Kenya and Tanzania three months later; (e) board member Hisham Sharabi, who co-created the Holy Land Foundation and encouraged Palestinians to drive Israeli personnel from the West Bank and Gaza via “armed struggle”; and (f) board chairman Taha Jabir Al-Alwani, who has also served as an officer and/or member of such organizations as the Fiqh Council of North America, the Graduate School of Islamic & Social Sciences, the International Institute of Islamic Thought, the Council of the Muslim World League, and the Organization of the Islamic Conference's Islamic Fiqh Academy.
+In addition to Al-Arian, key officials of the nascent WISE included: (a) its managing editor of periodicals and publications, Mazen al Najjar, who also served on PIJ's governing board; (b) senior research fellow Khalil Shikaki, the brother of PIJ co-founder Fathi Shikaki; (c) acting director Ramadan Abdullah Shallah, who went on to become PIJ’s Secretary General in the mid-1990s; (d) research assistant Tarik Hamdi, who in May 1998 met with Osama bin Laden in Afghanistan, where he gave the al-Qaeda leader a battery pack for the very same satellite phone that bin Laden would use to orchestrate the deadly U.S. embassy bombings in Kenya and Tanzania three months later; (e) board member Hisham Sharabi, who encouraged Palestinians to drive Israeli personnel from the West Bank and Gaza via “armed struggle”; and (f) board chairman Taha Jabir Al-Alwani, who has also served as an officer and/or member of such organizations as the Fiqh Council of North America, the Graduate School of Islamic & Social Sciences, the International Institute of Islamic Thought, the Council of the Muslim World League, and the Organization of the Islamic Conference's Islamic Fiqh Academy.

 To view a list of all of WISE's incorporators, officers, staffers, and board members, click here.